ograsdijk/CeNTREX-TlF-Couplings/README.md

+This repo is now archived; see `CeNTREX-TlF` and `CeNTREX-TlF-julia-extension` for the functionality of this package combined with `CeNTREX-TlF-Hamiltonian` and `CeNTREX-TlF-Lindblad`

 # CeNTREX-TlF-Couplings
 Code for generating the CeNTREX TlF couplings.
 Includes code for generating branching ratios, electric dipole coupling elements and coupling fields